WaltersMatthew/Fritz-in-the-City/README.md

 ---
 # Stretch Goals

-    - Scrolling screen and extend level, adding more platforms and buildings
+    - Scrolling platforms and extend level, adding more platforms and buildings
     - Update Fritz styling to 8-bit sprite
     - Additional sprites for jump, run, and fall actions
+    - Implement sound cues to go with various actions
     - Add cat villains as obstacles to jump over
 ---
 # Potential Roadblocks